tomeczekstecc/stypendia-dokumentacja-/content/editing/rich_content/custom_components.md

 ## Embeds

-Follow [this guide](/editing/rich_content/embed) to learn about embedding external services into your page (like Youtube, Twitter, Instagram, Codepen etc..).
+Follow [this guide](/editing/rich_content/embed) to learn about embedding external services into your page (like Youtube, Twitter Codepen etc..).